tokenized/docs/concepts-authorization-flags.md

 The authorization flags are represented by 3 bits (XYZ) plus an array of bits per field.
 The array of bits represent all of the Voting Systems specified in the Contract Formation action of the contract.

-The first bit (X) specifies whether unilateral changes by the issuer are permitted to the field.
+The first bit (X) specifies whether unilateral changes by the administration of the contract issuer are permitted to the field.
 1 = Permitted, 0 = Not Permitted.

-The second bit (Y) specifies whether a successful issuer initiated vote will permit a change to the field.
-1 = Issuer Proposals are Permitted, 0 = Issuer Proposals are not Permitted.
+The second bit (Y) specifies whether a successful administration initiated vote will permit a change to the field.
+1 = administration Proposals are Permitted, 0 = administration Proposals are not Permitted.

 The third bit (Z) specifies whether a successful token holder initiated vote will permit a change to the field.
-1 = Token Holder Proposals are Permitted, 0 = Token Holder Proposals are not Permitted.
+1 = Token Holder Proposals are Permitted, 0 = Token Holder Proposals are not Permitted. so
 The booleans that make up the array of M represent a voting system (by index) and a value of 1 = that voting system may control the field, 0 = that voting system does not control that field.
 If a proposal is made to vote on a change for a field, one of the voting systems enabled for that field would have to be used, otherwise the smart contract will reject it.

     For Field[N]: